-My main message to each student is to always take the high road: do your best and take the responsibility to do your part in classes and teamwork, no matter what grade you receive.
+My main message is to always take the high road: do your best and do your part in classes and teamwork, no matter what grade you receive.
 I’m sure each student has heard some faculty member say that what is learned is much more important than what grade is achieved.
-After decades as a Finance Professor who has observed the behavior of thousands of students, I believe this more than ever.
-The gains of academic dishonesty are short term and superficial while the gains of true learning are long term and deep.
+The gains of academic dishonesty are short term and shallow while the gains of true learning are long term and deep.

-Charles Lipton, Professor of Sociology at the University of Chicago, eloquently captures the essence of academic integrity:
+Charles Lipton, Professor of Sociology at the University of Chicago, in his book Doing Honest Work in College captures the essence of academic integrity:

 Details of the CSU Long Beach Policy on Plagiarism and Cheating